emrecanuzum/greenbank/README.md

 # GreenBank Front-End Test Job (Designed by Emrecan Üzüm)

 This project is a pre-employment test for front-end.
+Build with Next.js v13 with TypeScript

 ## Connect Wallet